We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you like to lift heavy, you’ll want to consider this power rack from PRx Performance.

-Unlike other options on the market, the rack is bolted to your wall and folds up when not in use, making it ideal if you’re tight on space.
+Unlike many other options on the market, the rack gets bolted to your wall and folds up when not in use, so it’s ideal if you’re tight on space.

-Furthermore, in addition to a squat rack, the equipment includes the choice for a traditional, kipping, or multi-grip pullup bar.
+In addition to a squat rack, this piece of equipment includes the choice of a traditional, kipping, or multigrip pullup bar.

 Just keep in mind that you’ll need to buy the barbell and weight plates separately.

 - Pros: form feedback, in-depth performance tracking, large touch-screen display

 - Cons: expensive, requires monthly subscription, needs more modification options

 The Tempo Studio is a high quality workout mirror equipped with Bluetooth-enabled speakers, a 42-in (107-cm) touch screen, and sensors that track your movements, offer weight-load guidance, and provide form feedback.

 Healthline Editor Mellanie Perez highly recommends the Studio, as she finds the personalized live form feedback feature to be an invaluable addition to her strength training regimen.
 She also finds the live and on-demand classes effective and motivating.

 The mirror is available in three packages that include accessories such as dumbbells, a barbell, and a workout bench.